ARM-software/arm-trusted-firmware/docs/user-guide.rst

 ::

     sudo apt-get install build-essential gcc make git libssl-dev

+ARM TF has been tested with `Linaro Release 17.04`_.

 Download and install the AArch32 or AArch64 little-endian GCC cross compiler.
 The `Linaro Release Notes`_ documents which version of the